 The SSL certificate doesn't list variations on the domain name.
 For example, the SSL certificate may list www.example.com, but not example.com (without the "www").
 This happens when the Subject Alternative Name (SAN) section of an SSL certificate is not filled out properly.
 As a result, the website has a working SSL certificate, but there's a mismatch between the URL the user typed in and what's listed on the certificate.
 The browser therefore considers the certificate invalid.

 The web server presented an SSL certificate for the wrong website.
 This can happen when multiple websites are hosted at one IP address.
 If each of those websites has its own SSL certificate, the server may not know which SSL certificate to show when a client device tries to securely connect to one of the websites – much like when a package is mailed to an apartment complex but the apartment number is not included in the address.
 An extension to the TLS protocol called SNI helps prevent this error.

 In Chrome, this message appears when clicking on the "Not Secure" in the browser bar when on an HTTP site.
 It means that the website does not have an SSL certificate and does not use SSL/TLS for encrypting traffic to and from the site.
 Browsers won't typically block websites that don't have HTTPS, but users should avoid entering personal data, like login credentials, credit card data, or government-issued ID numbers, on non-HTTPS websites.

-Cloudflare offers free SSL/TLS encryption for any website with Universal SSL.
-Websites with Cloudflare TLS encryption shouldn't encounter most of these errors, although improperly configured client devices could still cause them to pop up from time to time.
+Cloudflare offers free SSL/TLS encryption for any website.
+Websites with Cloudflare TLS encryption should not encounter most of these errors, although improperly configured client devices could still cause them to pop up from time to time.
 Learn more about free SSL certificates from Cloudflare.
-Test for potential SSL/TLS errors at the Cloudflare Diagnostic Center.